MatthewGerber/rlai/README.md

     :param environment: Environment.
     :param num_episodes: Number of episodes to execute.
     :param alpha: Constant step size to use when updating Q-values, or None for 1/n step size.
+    :param q_learning: True to perform off-policy Q-learning.
+In off-policy Q-learning, the `agent` policy is used to generate episodes, and it can be any epsilon-soft policy.
+The target policy is arranged to be greedy with respect to the estimated q-values (i.e., it is the optimal policy).
+As a result, the Q-values converge to those of the optimal policy.
     :param initial_q_S_A: Initial guess at state-action value, or None for no guess.
     :return: 3-tuple of (1) dictionary of all MDP states and their action-value averagers under the agent's policy, (2) set of only those states that were evaluated, and (3) the average reward obtained per episode.